The History of Ride for Life

 The PVDA Ride for Life is an annual weekend family event held in the Baltimore/Washington area to raise funds for breast cancer research and to improve the lives of those affected and their loved ones.
-Since its inception in 2004, the event has raised over $550,000 for the Johns Hopkins Breast Center.
+Since its inception in 2004, the event has raised over $580,000 for the Johns Hopkins Breast Center.
 The event coincides with a licensed dressage show sponsored by The Potomac Valley Dressage Association (a 501c 3 non-profit organization).
-In past years, this show has featured one of the premier equestrian nights on the East Coast.
+Through 2013, this show has featured one of the premier equestrian nights on the East Coast – the Dancing Horse Challenge.

-In 2014, the PVDA Ride for Life will not feature a Dancing Horse Challenge, but go back to the roots of why the event was created; the riders and their support of our goal.
-The weekend will feature the dressage show and focus on our riders through High Pledge Awards, High Score Awards and Breed Awards.
+Since 2014, the PVDA Ride for Life has not featured the Dancing Horse Challenge, but has gone back to the roots of why the event was created; the riders and their support of our goal.
+The weekend will feature the annual dressage show and focus on our riders through High Pledge Awards, High Score Awards and Breed Awards.
+New for 2016, we will have a Fundraiser Freestyle to allow our competitors to showcase their creativity in a Musical Freestyle Test of Choice, or a ride at the USEF or FEI level.
+We will culminate the Fundraiser Freestyle with our CELEBRATION on the concourse, where Fundraiser Freestyle winners will be announced.
 The weekend will continue to have shopping with our great vendors.

-The PVDA Ride for Life is funded through generous sponsorships, rider donations raised through pledges, an extensive silent auction, vendor funds and merchandise purchases.
+The PVDA Ride for Life is funded through generous sponsorships, rider donations raised through pledges, a raffle, vendor funds and merchandise purchases.